-Society benefits when conflicts are resolved earlier and with greater party satisfaction.
-Earlier settlements can reduce the disruption that a dispute can cause in the lives of others affected by the dispute.
-See Jeffrey Rubin, Dean Pruitt & Sung Hee Kim, Social Conflict: ESCALATION, STALEMATE AND SETTLEMENT 68-116 (2d ed.
-1994) (discussing reasons for and consequences of conflict escalation).
-When settlement is reached earlier, personal and societal resources dedicated to resolving disputes can be invested in more productive ways.
-Voluntary earlier settlement increases the likelihood that parties will be satisfied with the process that produced the settlement and that they will adhere to its terms.
-Earlier settlement also diminishes the unnecessary expenditure of personal and institutional resources for conflict resolution, and promotes a more civil society.
+the unnecessary expenditure of personal and institutional resources for conflict resolution, and promotes a more civil society.
 TEX.
 CIV.
 PRAC. & REM.
-CODE ANN. § 154.002 (Vernon 2005) ("It is the policy of this state to encourage the peaceable resolution of disputes... and the early settlement of pending litigation through voluntary settlement procedures."); See also Wayne D. Brazil, Comparing Structures for the Delivery of ADR Services by Courts: Critical Values and Concerns, 14 Ohio St. J. on Disp.
-Resol.
+CODE ANN. § 154.002 (Vernon 2005) ("It is the policy of this state to encourage the peaceable resolution of disputes... and the early settlement of pending litigation through voluntary settlement procedures."); See also Wayne D. Brazil, Comparing Structures for the Delivery of ADR Services by Courts: Critical Values and Concerns, 14 OHIO ST. J. ON DISP.
+RESOL.
 715 (1999); Robert K. Wise, Mediation in Texas: Can the Judge Really Make Me Do That?, 47 S. TEX.
-L. REV. 849, 850 (Summer 2006); and see generally Robert D. Putnam, Bowling Alone: The Collapse and Revival of American COMMUNITY (2000) (discussing the causes for the decline of civic engagement and ways of ameliorating the situation).
+L. REV. 849, 850 (Summer 2006).
+See generally ROBERT D. PUTNAM, BOWLING ALONE: THE COLLAPSE AND REVIVAL OF AMERICAN COMMUNITY (2000) (discussing the causes for the decline of civic engagement and ways of ameliorating the situation).